 - Acne face washes/cleansers can be used to reduce the greasiness of the skin.
 These products may include an antiseptic or antibacterial agent, or mild salicylic acid.

-- Benzoyl peroxide (cream, lotion, gel), gets rid of some of the bacteria on the skin and makes the top layer of skin peel off, unblocking the pores.
+- Benzoyl peroxide (cream, gel, wash), gets rid of some of the bacteria on the skin and makes the top layer of skin peel off, unblocking the pores.
 It can help if you have a lot of blackheads but may irritate your skin.
 If so, use a lower strength or every second night.

 - Antibiotic liquids or lotions can help stop infection if you have pus-filled spots.
 They do not help blackheads or whiteheads.
 Dab it on once or twice a day over your whole face, not just on the spots.
 The liquid can be very drying.